Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 ### **Footer:**
 If the user clicks on the social media link, it will open the clients social media account in a new tab.

+I used the lighthouse testing to test the performance on mobile and desktops.
+Mobile:

 # Bugs
 During this project the main bugs I in encountered was with the navigation.
 See below for a detailed explanation.